umairalipathan1980/CV-Analyzer-Job-Recommender/README.md

 This tool analyzes a CV and extracts key information, scores the extracted skills, and suggests suitable jobs from a job ad database.

 There are two folders:
-1. **OpenAI models**: this code uses OpenAI's gpt-4o large language model, and text-embedding-3-large embedding model
+1. **OpenAI models**: the code in this folder uses OpenAI's gpt-4o large language model, and text-embedding-3-large embedding model
-2. **Mutiple models**: this code offers to select multiple models including open-source and OpenAI's large language models and embedding models.
+2. **Mutiple models**: the code in this folder offers to select multiple models including open-source and OpenAI's large language models and embedding models.

 If you have a powerful computing machine with a GPU, you can try the code in **Multiple models** for comapring the performance of multiple models.
 If you prefer to use only OpenAI models, you need to run the code in **OpenAI models**.
 In that case you will need OpenAI's API keys.